irresponsible/bricks.ex/README.md

   # Let's start in active mode where we will be sent packets as messages
   :ok = Sockets.actify(h)
   :ok = Socket.send_data(h, "hello world\n")
-  # recv_msg is a wrapper around receive
+  # recv_active is a wrapper around receive
   {:ok, "hello world\n"} = Socket.recv_active(h)

   # And here's how you use passive mode